 Visit Santa Claus

 You can’t visit Rovaniemi without seeing Santa Claus.
-Santa Claus really lives in Rovaniemi (even if you send a letter to Santa to North Pole it arrives at his main post office in Rovaniemi).
-It might not be worth for you to buy a photo with the Santa (it costs 40 EUR) unless you’re with kids, however it’s still nice to walk around the Santa Village, get some souvenirs or hug a gigantic snowman.
+Santa Claus really lives in Rovaniemi (even if you send a letter to Santa to the North Pole it arrives at his main post office in Rovaniemi).
+It might not be worth for you to buy a photo with the Santa (it costs 40 EUR) unless you’re with kids, however, it’s still nice to walk around the Santa Village, get some souvenirs or hug a gigantic snowman.

 When at Santa Village you shouldn’t skip the Snowman World located right next door to Santa’s hub.
 Snowman World includes an Ice Hotel, Ice Restaurant and bar and a huge ice slide which is actually quite scary!
-Be aware that the opening dates of the place might vary depending of the season.
+Be aware that the opening dates of the place might vary depending on the season.
 I was informed that this year the hotel wasn’t fully finished by Christmas as for Finnish weather it was way too warm in November.

 Animals activities are always my favorite experiences on every trip (as long as they don’t abuse animals!) and this one also didn’t disappoint me.
 Reindeers were extremely cute despite the fact that they didn’t want to give me a hug.
 They brought us to the husky farm where I was finally able to drive 8 huskies.
 I highly recommend it!